Words and terms used in the world of From The Waters.

 A term that describes a magical implementation used to protect a location.

-Colloquially known as the Newly-Reborn island, an island within Aelin City where Newly-Reborns live, mature and are educated prior to being ranked.
+Colloquially known as the Newly-Reborn island.
+An island within Aelin City where Newly-Reborns live, mature and are educated prior to being ranked.

 A building on Aelin City's Wariyla Isle used by Healers dealing with Newly-Reborn medical care.

-The title of the Striker Suzerain.
+The title of Aelin's Striker Suzerain.

 The western district of Aelin City.